-A Texas Commercial Lease Agreement is a legal document outlining the responsibilities of both a landlord and tenant of commercial property.
 A lease for commercial property can have devastating financial consequences on both parties.
 As such, it is normally something that is poured over very carefully, and may even be reviewed by either side’s attorney.

 Section 93 of the Texas Property Code covers the rental of commercial property.
 This section does not specifically name any disclosures that must be given when renting such property.
 However, there are a few you may want to include anyway, such as the following: